TMC-BJP in war of words over defections | Politics

 Mamata Banerjee, who is also the TMC supremo, trainingher guns at deserters of the party said the turncoats would bedefeated in the coming assembly polls.

-Addressig a meeting of TMC workers at Alipurduar innorth Begal, she asked ''fence sitters'' in the party to quit asearly as possible.
+Addressing a meeting of TMC workers at Alipurduar innorth Bengal, she asked ''fence sitters'' in the party to quitas early as possible.

 Without naming Rajib Banerjee who was the forestminister, she alleged that irregularities have been detectedin the recruitment of forest department personnel during histenure.